 So here’s the thing:

 I’m not saying intellectual historians harbor some evil desire to distort.
-Intellectual historians just want history to be intellectual.
+Too many historians just want history to be intellectual.

-In my lifetime, they’ve made it so — or at least made American founding history so.
-For anyone wondering how we traveled, in about sixty years, from the Beardians’ dominating founding history by promoting their somewhat oddball take on class conflict to Gordon Wood’s and others’ dominating it by promoting “republican synthesis,” I believe we can thank the mighty influence of Douglass Adair.
-How Adair looked at the founders is how we mostly look at them now, so I think it’s worth a glimpse at how he pulled that off.
+In my lifetime, they’ve made it so — or at least made American founding history so, and I mean especially those historians who have had the biggest impact on that history as experienced by the nonspecialist public.
+If anyone’s wondering how we traveled, in about sixty years, from the Beardians’ dominating founding history by promoting their somewhat oddball take on class conflict to Gordon Wood’s and others’ dominating it by promoting “republican synthesis,” I believe we can thank the mighty influence of Douglass Adair.
+How Adair looked at the founders is how we in the general public most look at them now, so I think it’s worth a glimpse at how he pulled that off.

 Like Robert Brown and Forrest McDonald, in the 1950’s Douglass Adair took direct aim at Beard.
 Yet he didn’t employ tendentious economic studies like theirs.
 Adair made a highly nuanced appeal to the importance of the founders’ reading and thinking, especially about the meaning of virtue.